 Notwithstanding the uncertainties, the results clearly indicate that the risk of a potential credit boom among the new EU members is highest in two Baltic countries.
 In Latvia and Estonia, the credit/GDP ratio is in the upper half of the region determined by the eurozone estimation results, whereas it is still low in Lithuania, despite the very fast growth in recent years.
-Credit/GDP growth dynamics in Estonia and Latvia have recently been above any plausible threshold that could be generated by the adjustment mechanism in an error-correction model.
+In addition, if not only the domestic, but the stock of foreign loans (cross-border loans from foreign banks and trade credits) of private sector is also taken into account16, signal of Type 1 credit boom would be much stronger for Latvia and Estonia.
+Furthermore, credit/GDP growth dynamics (Type 2 and 3) in Estonia and Latvia have recently been also above any plausible threshold that could be generated by the adjustment mechanism in an error-correction model.

 In the non-Baltic states the level of credit/GDP can be considered as being safely below the equilibrium, therefore growth in the future would correspond to equilibrium convergence, not necessarily indicating a credit boom.
-For 2004 we got equilibrium estimates lower than actual data for CEE countries only in case of the Greek country effect.
+For 2004 we would get equilibrium estimates lower than actual data for CEE countries only if we considered Greece as a reference country.